 We are the Lockport Locks Heritage District, and we offer the premier Erie Canal experience on the New York State Canal System.
 Begin your visit to Lockport, NY at the Erie Canal Discovery Center, immediately adjacent to restored Canal Street, located on the north side of the Lockport Locks.

 The Locks Heritage District features the Erie Canal Flight of Five Locks, which date back to the 19th Century Enlarged Erie Canal Era.
-Visitors can enjoy the docent-led Flight of Five Lock Tender Tour, the Lock Tenders Tribute Monument and the Locks District Museum.
+Visitors can enjoy the Lock Tenders Tribute Monument and the Locks District Museum throughout he fall and winter months.

 Begin your visit to the Locks District at the Erie Canal Discovery Center (niagarahistory.org).
 The Erie Canal Discovery Center provides an excellent orientation to the Locks District, and it offers an exciting virtual canal boat ride through our Erie Canal Flight of Five Locks.